8 stabbed, 2 dead in attack on Las Vegas Strip

 LAS VEGAS (KLAS) — Las Vegas police are investigating a stabbing attack on the Las Vegas Strip that left two people dead and six injured on Thursday.
 Police said the suspect used a large kitchen knife and was taken into custody.

-The suspect was chased as he ran away by witnesses who called the police, officials said.
+The suspect was chased as he ran away by witnesses who called the police.

 Five victims were transported to University Medical Center.
 One patient died, another patient is in critical condition, two are in serious condition, and one is in fair condition, according to Scott Krebs, the public relations director for UMC.